BloomTech-Labs/asylum-rg-be-a/documentation/raw_data_import_process.md

 1. Place the files in the same directory `(ex.
 Data_Import/_both files_)`
 2. Change the name of the Excel file to `data.xlsx`
 3. Open a CLI in the same path as the files
-4. Run the command `python3 AsylumCaseXlsxToCleanCsv.py`
+4. Execute the CLI command `python3 asylumCaseXlsxToCleanCsv.py`
-5. This will generate `asylum-cases-data.csv` in the same directory in accordance with S3 bucket naming standards<sup>2</sup>
+5. The previous command will generate `asylum-cases-data.csv` in the same directory in accordance with S3 bucket naming standards<sup>2</sup>

 #### Upload Data to S3 Bucket
 - Open a CLI in the same directory as `asylum-cases-data.csv`
-- Run the CLI command `aws s3 cp <your-directory>/asylum-cases-data.csv s3://asylum-cases/asylum-cases-data.csv`
+- Execute the CLI command `aws s3 cp <your-directory>/asylum-cases-data.csv s3://asylum-cases/asylum-cases-data.csv`

 ## Functionality
 ### Cleaning Data